circumspect/White-Rabbit/docs/source/user-guide/admin.rst

 You can wipe all messages from the server using ``!wipe``.
 This is useful if, for example, you called ``!init`` twice and now have two copies of each character and motive card in the clues channels.
 Note that after running this you will have to start setup again from the beginning.
+If you wish to only wipe specific channels, tag them when calling ``!wipe``, e.g.
+``!wipe #discussion #bot-channel``.

 ``!reset_perms`` sets the permissions for each channel back to the default.
 This is mainly used if ``!show_all`` was called by accident.